EpicEric/duper/SPEC.md

 Float values `-0.0` and `+0.0` are valid and should map according to IEEE 754.

 Implementations are free to support any precision level.
-It's recommended that at least IEEE 754 binary64 values are supported.
+It's recommended that at least IEEE 754 64-bit floating point values (i.e. doubles) are supported.

 ## Booleans